mindrunner/docker-android-sdk/README.md

 <!-- ABOUT -->
 ## About The Project

-Use one of the following Tags: (see below)

-- ubuntu-standalone
-- ubuntu-lazydl
-- alpine-standalone
-- alpine-lazydl
-- latest
-- lazydl
-- standalone

-`latest` and `lazydl` resolve to the ubuntu images

 ### docker-android-sdk
 This repository contains Dockerfiles to create Docker images containing the Android SDK.
 There are two flavors for different use cases (lazydl, standalone) and two different linux bases (ubuntu, alpine).
 Feel free to chose which one suits you best.